Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

-and the plaintext whose slots are filled with only 1 is simply a constant 1.
-This implies that $\textbf{PMult}(\llbracket m_0\rrbracket,w)$ is equivalent to $\textbf{CMult}(\llbracket m_0\rrbracket, \frac{f_0+f_1}{2})+\textbf{PMult}(\textbf{CMult}(\llbracket m_0\rrbracket,\frac{f_0-f_1}{2}),w')$, where $w'$ is a plaintext whose slots are filled with $[1, -1]$. $\textbf{PMult}$ with a different plaintext makes only the {\bf CMult} scalars different and $w'$ remain the same.
-In other words, rather than storing huge number of plaintexts packing kernel elements as in conventional convolutions we can store only the integers as many as kernel elements and a single polynomial whose slots are filled with $[1, -1]$, providing the low storage benefit as padded convolution.
-For instance, if the polynomial degree is 2048 and the ciphertext modulus is 60 bits, for a convolution layer with the kernel dimension $2\times 3\times3$, the proposed method requires only 16.1\,KB to store all the weights, whereas 288\,KB is needed for the conventional method.
+and the plaintext whose slots are filled with only 1 is simply the constant 1.
+This implies that $\textbf{PMult}(\llbracket m_0\rrbracket,w)$ is equivalent to $\textbf{CMult}(\llbracket m_0\rrbracket, \frac{f_0+f_1}{2})+\textbf{PMult}(\textbf{CMult}(\llbracket m_0\rrbracket,\frac{f_0-f_1}{2}),w')$, where $w'$ is a plaintext whose slots are filled with $[1, -1]$.
+Note that {\bf PMult} with a different $w$ (e.g., packing $[f_2, f_3]$) makes only the {\bf CMult} scalars different and $w'$ remain the same.
+Using this observation, rather than storing huge number of plaintexts packing kernel elements as in conventional convolutions, we can store only the integers as many as kernel elements and a single polynomial whose slots are filled with $[1, -1]$, providing the low storage requirement benefit as padded convolution.
+For instance, if $n$=2048 and the ciphertext modulus $q$ is 60 bits, for a convolution layer with the kernel dimension $2\times 3\times3$, the proposed method requires only 16.1\,KB for all the weights, whereas 288\,KB is needed for the conventional method.
 Note that a larger amount of saving can be achieved as the number of kernel elements increases.

-This approach can be easily generalized to the case when the number of channels to be packed, say $c_n$, becomes larger than 2.
-Since $n$ is a power of 2, if zeros are padded to the input so the input channel width can be a power of 2, $c_n$ also becomes a power of 2.
+This approach can be easily generalized to the case when the number of channels packed in a ciphertext, say $c_n$, becomes larger than 2.
+Since $n$ is a power of 2, for simplicity we assume that the zero-padded input channel width is a power of 2 so $c_n$ also can become a power of 2.
 Then by choosing a $c_n \times c_n$ matrix whose columns are orthogonal each other, the same process as above can be done.
 One matrix that satisfies such property is the Walsh-Hadamard matrix $\mathbf{H_{c_n}}$ whose elements are binary, i.e., +1 or -1.
-For instance, if $c_n=4$, i.e., the number of packed channel is 4, we use the basis \{[1, 1, 1, 1], [1, 1, -1, -1], [1, 1, -1, -1], [1, -1, -1, 1]\}, and follow the same process.
+For instance, if $c_n=4$, i.e., the number of channels packed in a ciphertext is 4, we use the basis \{[1, 1, 1, 1], [1, -1, 1, -1], [1, 1, -1, -1], [1, -1, -1, 1]\} and follow the same process.